softeng-feup/open-cx-sg/documentation/README.md

 Real-time overview of all necessary information about the conference at a glance presented on a screen.

 ### Elevator Pitch
+Participants of a conference are often frustrated by the effort it takes to find the right room, remember when presentations start and if there is still a place for them.
+Confmark.
+Your Conference Landmark. solves this problem by providing all necessary information about the conference.
+With Confmark participants can find the available number of free seats, the room number, the timeslots as well as a short description of the lecturer and the presentation.
+A map of the building shows where to find sanitary facilities and all additional services.
+Our solution can be either accessed online or directly at the day of the conference on a big screen in the entrance hall.
+As the information is always up-to-date participants of the conference save time by always knowing where to go at which time.
+Confmark makes the conference stay as comfortable as possible.

 ## Requirements